Tribal Health Scholars

 THS works as a partnership between tribal communities, NNACoE, and the Northwest Portland Area Indian Health Board (NPAIHB).

-THS now operates in seven tribal communities:
+THS now operates in nine tribal communities:

 • Confederated Tribes of Warm Springs